Days on Market (DOM) Explained

 - ADOM is calculated from the List Date the agent entered when the listing was originally created.

 Listings accrue CDOM and ADOM while in Active, UCB or CCBS status.
-Listings stop accruing CDOM and ADOM when in an Off-Market status, such as Closed, Temporarily Off Market (TOM), Pending, Cancelled, Expired or Delayed.
+Listings stop accruing CDOM and ADOM when in: Closed, Temporarily Off Market (TOM), Pending, Cancelled, Expired or Delayed.